Revealed to Jesus

 Once Joseph received his dreams, he naturally shared them with his brothers.
 That they reacted with fury wasn’t his fault; he was passing on the truth God had given him.
 In other words, it wasn’t just revealed to Joseph that he would rule; it was revealed by Joseph that he would rule.
 So, too, with Christ.
 Speaking through His Apostle Paul, Christ tells us that “at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father” (Phil.
 2:10–11).
 Revelation is full of pictures of Christ seated on the throne, reigning in glory.
 We have been told where history is going.
 We know which way the arc is bending.
 Therefore, to stand with Jesus and uphold His law is to stand on the right side of history, whatever the world may say.
 Christians are not traitors and rebels; we are loyal subjects of the true King.
 We are not the “odd ones out,” out of sync with reality.
 Nor are we out of date, stuck in the past.
 On the contrary, in light of the resurrection and ascension of Christ, we are men and women of the future, of the coming kingdom.
 Sometimes churches or denominations abandon Jesus’ standards in order to be “progressive,” but nothing could be more wrongheaded.
 To liberalize a church theologically is to regress—it is to look to the ruler of this age rather than the coming King.
 Of course, Jesus is already ruling; it’s just that as yet we don’t see that rule fully worked out.
 But the call and comfort of Genesis 37 is to trust God’s revelation and live now for the coming King.

-Editor’s Note: This post is part of a series on Jospeh and Jesus.
+Editor’s Note: This post is part of a series on Jospeh and Jesus, and was originally published on June 8, 2020.
 Next post.